-- call and report by phone.
+- You call and report by phone.
 You may or may not be able to speak with a human representative at this line.
-When I called, I got a recording asking me to leave a message.

-- send an email to email@example.com.
+- You can send an email.
 This is your best bet.
 If you are computer savvy and can scan your receipt and attach it to your email, that's even better.
-Please provide the name and address of the retailer, as well as your own contact information in the email.
+You should provide the name and address of the retailer, as well as your own contact information in the email.

-AZDOR tries to respond every inquiry that they receive, but they will not disclose their findings on a complaint due to confidentiality issues.
-The Department does not guarantee a specific time frame that an inquiry will be addressed or a complaint will be investigated.
+AZDOR tries to respond to every inquiry that it receives, but it will not disclose its findings on a complaint due to confidentiality issues.
+The department does not guarantee a specific timeframe that an inquiry will be addressed or a complaint will be investigated.